woletee/Knowledge-graph-DSL/README.md

 This repository contains Python code for constructing knowledge graphs from ARC (Abstraction and Reasoning Corpus) task grids.
 The project utilizes graph-based data structures to analyze and visualize relationships within ARC tasks, facilitating a deeper understanding of spatial and relational patterns.

+## Paper

-## you can find the paper here published in IJCAI-LNSAI-2024
+You can find the paper published in IJCAI-LNSAI-2024 [here](https://example.com/your-paper-link.pdf).

 ## Features